Mary Lou Burkhardt

 Outside of class Laura loves to read, cook, make ceramics, experiment with paint and watercolors, bike around Brooklyn, think of greeting card ideas, make lists, journal, and travel.

 Mimi’s love of yoga has spanned on and off the mat for over 10 years.
-Inspired by her family of yogis and Buddhist upbringing, she received her 200 hour yoga teacher training and certification from Abhaya Yoga in 2018.
+Inspired by her family of yogis and Buddhist upbringing, she received her 200 hour yoga teacher training and certification from Abhaya Yoga in 2018 and 500 hour training in 2019.
 Having always been an active and curious soul with an intuitive sense of body awareness, Mimi enjoys finding balance in both the feminine and masculine qualities of the practice.
 She offers an energetic yet restorative practice where both breath and movement are mindfully integrated, while bringing awareness to one’s body through fluid asanas and safe alignment.
 Mimi honors the generosity of being fully present, and offers her students to discover their own practice while encouraging them to embrace the strength and grace that unfolds.

 Agnes teaches and practices Vinyasa Flow Yoga.
 Her artistic background influences her classes, they are creative, fun and challenging.
 She tries to treat every student as unique in order to meet their individual needs, and to help them find their own purpose, transform the body, mind and lifestyle in active, mindful movement.